Md-GolamSarwar-E-Azam/Portfolio-Projects_Description/Supplier Performance & Promotion Analysis Dashboard/readme.md

 # Supplier Profitability and Contribution Dashboard

 ## 📌 Project Summary
-Developed a **Supplier Profitability and Contribution Dashboard** for **SuperShop**, designed to provide decision-makers with clear insights into supplier performance, sales contribution, and profitability.
-The dashboard leverages interactive filters, scenario analysis, and visualizations to identify key suppliers, monitor trends, and drive data-backed business strategies.
+<p align="justify">Developed a **Supplier Profitability and Contribution Dashboard** for **SuperShop**, designed to provide decision-makers with clear insights into supplier performance, sales contribution, and profitability.
+The dashboard leverages interactive filters, scenario analysis, and visualizations to identify key suppliers, monitor trends, and drive data-backed business strategies.</p>

 ---